Iambian/dotd-magicalc/readme.md

 `Black Hand , Winter , Human , Deadly`.
 This privately shared raid is also going to be hit by a bunch of high-rolling people, so they'll want it magick'd up accordingly.

-`python dotdmagi.py 5 profile=whale blackhand winter human deadly`
+`python dotdmagi.py 5 profile=maxed blackhand winter human deadly`

 ---
 Example 5: You have a bunch of alt accounts.
 They're poor and destitute, but you're